kirksl/karate-runner/README.md

 ### Execution
 - Ensure an `execution option` (`karate.jar`, `pom.xml (Maven)`, `build.gradle (Gradle Groovy)`, `build.gradle.kts (Gradle Kotlin)`, `package.json (NPM, Yarn, etc)`) exists at the root of your project.
 - This extension will detect which `execution option` exists at your project root and execute the appropriate command.
+- Note if an `execution option` is not specified this extension will still attempt to run the command provided at `Karate Runner › Karate Jar: Command Line Args`.
+This can be useful if you are using facilities such as `JBang`.
 - Note if multiple `execution options` exist `karate.jar` will be favored and used first, followed by `pom.xml (Maven)`, then `build.gradle (Gradle Groovy)`, then `build.gradle.kts (Gradle Kotlin)` and lastly `package.json (NPM, Yarn, etc)`.

 *Note Javascript package managers such as NPM, Yarn, etc are only supported on Mac and Linux at this time as there is currently an outstanding bug in Karate wherein Windows file paths are not supported.*